uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 # Workshop 2 – Playful and creative extension

 This workshop will extend the materials provided in workshop 1 earlier.
-The idea is to XYZ .
+The idea is to start with the same template synthesiser as last time, but this time, use your new found C++ knowledge to extend it!
 By the end of this session you should be familiar with:

-1. FOO.
+1. Extending C++ code to develop sounds and ideas
-2. BAR.
+2. Adding new features to existing projects
-3. BAZ.
+3. Bringing your own creative flair to synthesiser design in C++

 ## Getting started